bio-phys/asyncmd/docs/source/api.rst

 each :py:class:`asyncmd.Trajectory` at init by passing ``cache_type``.
 See also :py:func:`asyncmd.config.register_h5py_cache` to register the h5py cache.

+.. py:currentmodule:: asyncmd.trajectory.convert

 It also contains a number of classes to extract frames from :py:class:`asyncmd.Trajectory` objects in the module :py:mod:`asyncmd.trajectory.convert`:

-  - :py:class:`asyncmd.trajectory.convert.NoModificationFrameExtractor`
+  - :py:class:`NoModificationFrameExtractor`

-  - :py:class:`asyncmd.trajectory.convert.InvertedVelocitiesFrameExtractor`
+  - :py:class:`InvertedVelocitiesFrameExtractor`

-  - :py:class:`asyncmd.trajectory.convert.RandomVelocitiesFrameExtractor`
+  - :py:class:`RandomVelocitiesFrameExtractor`

-Note that implementing your own ``FrameExtractor`` with a custom modification is as easy as subclassing the abstract base class :py:class:`asyncmd.trajectory.convert.FrameExtractor` and overwriting its :py:meth:`asyncmd.trajectory.convert.FrameExtractor.apply_modification` method.
+Note that implementing your own ``FrameExtractor`` with a custom modification is as easy as subclassing the abstract base class :py:class:`FrameExtractor` and overwriting its :py:meth:`FrameExtractor.apply_modification` method.

-The :py:mod:`asyncmd.trajectory.convert` module furthermore contains a class to concatenate :py:class:`asyncmd.Trajectory` segments, the :py:class:`asyncmd.trajectory.convert.TrajectoryConcatenator`.
+The :py:mod:`asyncmd.trajectory.convert` module furthermore contains a class to concatenate :py:class:`asyncmd.Trajectory` segments, the :py:class:`TrajectoryConcatenator`.

+.. py:currentmodule:: asyncmd

 Another notable part of the :py:mod:`asyncmd.trajectory` module is the :py:class:`asyncmd.trajectory.ConditionalTrajectoryPropagator` which